Dopamine Beta-Hydroxylase DeficiencySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

-Leo Monnens practices in Nijmegen, Netherlands.
+Leo Monnens practices practicing medicine in Nijmegen, Netherlands.
 Mr. Monnens is rated as an Elite expert by MediFind in the treatment of Dopamine Beta-Hydroxylase Deficiency.
-His top areas of expertise are Dopamine Beta-Hydroxylase Deficiency, Ptosis, Orthostatic Hypotension, and Eyelid Drooping.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Dopamine Beta-Hydroxylase Deficiency, Ptosis, Orthostatic Hypotension, and Eyelid Drooping.

 Central Georgia Heart Center

-Carmine Oddis is a Cardiologist in Macon, Georgia.
+Carmine Oddis is a Cardiologist practicing medicine in Macon, Georgia.
 Dr. Oddis is rated as a Distinguished provider by MediFind in the treatment of Dopamine Beta-Hydroxylase Deficiency.
-His top areas of expertise are Atrial Fibrillation, Arrhythmias, Ectopic Heartbeat, Pacemaker Implantation, and Cardiac Ablation.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Atrial Fibrillation, Arrhythmias, Ectopic Heartbeat, Pacemaker Implantation, and Cardiac Ablation.
+Dr. Oddis is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine - Cardiovascular Disease.
 Dr. Oddis is currently accepting new patients.

 Published Date: July 31, 2024